Swimming in Scotland

 Our Come Try Watersports & Surfing events or Pool Parties are posted on our events page.

+We have events in July and August.
 Take a look to see if we have something happening near you soon.

 Our face to face workshops are fun and informative.
 They help teachers and coaches develop confidence when communicating with deaf children and give advice on adapting swimming activities to make them more inclusive.